 "If you loathe him that much, you need to talk to father and mother."

-Shortly after Kitane arrived, the third part of our triple picnic date showed up: Elan, my childhood friend and still my best friend, and his friend Nachele.
+Shortly after Kitane arrives, the third part of our triple picnic date show up: Elan, my childhood friend and still my best friend, and his friend Nachele.
 Their situation is similar to that of Kitane and I's.
 Their parents are pushing the relationship, but they aren't as against it as I am against my relationship with Kitane.

-The six of us left, each of the boys holding a picnic basket.
-Adisa and Troen hung on each other and talked just the two of them.
-The rest of us walked in a lose group, chatting politely.
-Our conversation didn’t have much substance, but it didn’t seem to bother anyone much.
-Every now and then, Kitane would try to focus my attention away from the others.
-He’d point out a pretty flower or an animal or something.
-Elan didn’t have to try with Nachele.
-They did actually like each other.
-I can admit I was a bit jealous.
+The six of us depart, each of the boys holding a picnic basket.
+Adisa and Troen hang on each other, ignoring the rest of us while everyone else walks in a lose group, chatting politely.
+Our conversation doesn't have much substance, but it doesn't seem to bother anyone much.
+Every now and then, Kitane tries to focus my attention away from the others.
+He'll point out a pretty flower or an animal or something.
+I smile courteously as I must.

 "I'm not ready to go home yet.
 Let's go check out that cave.
-Come on, it'll be fun," I said to Kitane.
-He gave me a strange look, but erased it from his face as quick as he could manage.
-I glanced at Elan.
+Come on, it'll be fun," I say to Kitane.
+He gives me a strange look, but erases it from his face as quick as he can manage.
+I glance at Elan.

 "Of course, sounds like fun."
-Kitane sounded as if he were trying to convince himself.
+Kitane sounds as if he's trying to convince himself.